-In the mid-1990s, Schmickler also founded his post-rock solo project Pluramon (released on Mille Plateaux and Karaoke Kalk) proving his claim as a musician across genres early on.
-Schmickler’s work references the influential German electronic music tradition, French spectral music, American experimental and noise music, as well as club music in general.
-Schmickler’s music is characterised by harmonious colours and microtonal moods, engaging in a forward-looking discourse about algorithmic techniques during sound production.
+In the mid-1990s, Marcus Schmickler also founded his post-rock solo project Pluramon (released on Mille Plateaux and Karaoke Kalk) proving his claim as a musician across genres early on.
+His work references the influential German electronic music tradition, French spectral music, American experimental and noise music, as well as club music in general.
+His music is characterised by harmonious colours and microtonal moods, engaging in a forward-looking discourse about algorithmic techniques during sound production.

 Marcus Schmickler runs the electroacoustic studio Piethopraxis, in Cologne.